elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

       \caption{Laptop/Desktop browser testing results}
  \end{figure}

- As regards testing on mobile devices BrowserStack was the platform chosen.
-Moreover, as not all of the emulators were available on free trial, physical device testing also played a very important part.
-The webpage appears fully responsive on modern software versions, however, as occurred with the desktop devices older versions of software (around 2012/2013) struggle with the desing, SCSS and Bootstrap 4.
+In regards to testing on mobile devices, BrowserStack was the chosen platform.
+However, physical device testing also played a very important role.
+The webpage appears fully responsive on the most current browsers, however, as occurred with the desktop devices older versions of software (around 2012/2013) struggle with the design, SCSS and Bootstrap 4.
 The mobile testing results are displayed below:

 \begin{figure}[H]
       \centering